-As of December 2017, Northrop Grumman had approximately 35 million square feet of floor space, of which approximately 220,000 square feet were leased to third parties.
-We calculated Northrop Grumman's average MWh/sq ft, based on the facilities within our operational control.
+As of December 2018, Northrop Grumman had approximately 53 million square feet of floor space of which approximately 247,000 square feet were leased to third parties (excluding NGIS-owned floor space leased to third parties).
 By multiplying the average MWh/sq ft, we derived electricity usage for the facilities Northrop Grumman leases to third parties.
 Using the U.S. national average CO2e emission factor from eGRID2016, we calculated GHG emissions from downstream leased assets.